verrazzano/docs/content/en/docs/setup/access/console-credentials.md

 ---
-title: Get Consoles Credentials
+title: Get Console Credentials
-description: "Get the credentials to access the consoles installed by Verrazzano"
+description: "Get the credentials to access the consoles that Verrazzano installs"
 weight: 3
 draft: false
 ---